-The concept of ABC poker is often times misunderstood.
-Many players think ABC poker is playing some super exploitable and dumified strategy that makes about 0bb/100.
+The concept of ABC poker is oftentimes misunderstood.
+Many players think ABC poker is playing some super exploitable and dumbed-down strategy that makes about 0bb/100.
 However, ABC poker is really just a term to describe a simple strategy that focuses on good fundamental play and veers away from FPS (fancy play syndrome).
-In full disclosure I use an ABC strategy quite often, especially in live games and micro stakes online games.
-But if I’m fully capable of using a LAG strategy, why would I use a simplified strategy?

 I think this is why ABC is so misunderstood.
 Players think ABC means to just use a totally dumb and overly simplistic strategy…which is true…but it’s true in situations where you don’t have the information to do something more exploitative.
 If you are playing a super basic strategy when you have good sample sizes on villains or in spots where you know you could veer away from a default play (like light 3betting A7o rather than just folding it) you are passing up valuable opportunities.

 While there are piles of things you can do to improve your poker strategy, I find focusing on just a few things can minimize getting overwhelmed.
 So if nothing else, look to implement these three things into your game over the next week and see how things feel in your next session.

 To be honest, I’m not a huge fan of hand charts.
 I think they are limiting and miss the bigger picture of poker – being dynamic and fluid to each situation.
 But, ABC poker requires that you have a fall-back range you can use when you don’t have better information to use – so a basic hand chart is useful.

 The exact ranges you open-raise with, call with, and 3bet with will vary from game to game.
 For instance, I open all pocket pairs from UTG in a 6max game but typically only open 66+ from UTG in a full ring online game.
 This is the starting hand chart I suggest grabbing for full ring and live players.